 Apply to a job by submitting your CV.
 You can also speculatively submit your CV here.
 We then may ask you to submit an application form containing questions about your degree, employment and to provide a supporting statement outlining your interest and suitability in the role.
 If you meet the required criteria for an opportunity we will contact you to check all your details.
 You may then have to attend a telephone interview and or undertake an assessment before hopefully progressing to a formal interview with the company.

 What type of companies do you work with?

 Step placement opportunities are generally hosted by smaller growing and dynamic businesses.
 In this type of company you are more likely to experience all aspects of working in a commercial environment.
 You’re likely to meet everyone who works in the business and gain a much deeper understanding of how that business works.
-That said, Step also work with some leading global brands.
-There is a lot of competition for these internships as the companies demand the highest calibre candidates, so to be in with a chance make sure you complete a full profile and personal statement.
+That said, Step also work with some leading global brands like Puma.
+There is a lot of competition for these internships as the companies demand the highest calibre candidates.

 Where can I look for accommodation if I were to re-locate?